.

 Endnotes

 1This articles discusses only "focal attention".
-"Ambient attention" follows somewhat different rules (Green, 2017).
+"Ambient attention" follows somewhat different rules (See Green, 2024).

 References